Entrepreneurship for Kids Program for Teaching Entrepreneurial Studies in Schools By Galit Zamler

 The program consists of two parts of your choice:

-Part One - Entrepreneurial skills and empowering students.
+Part One - Deals with entrepreneurial skills and student empowerment.
 This section includes lesson plans prepared for teachers for teaching and introducing the skills of the entrepreneur to young children in an easy-going and fun fashion, while identifying and fostering the personal strengths of each student.

 Part Two - Entrepreneurship for Kids Program for students in the 4th grade and above.
 The program includes ready-to-teach modules with a wide range of topics from the entrepreneurial path, as well as the process of developing initiatives within the school.